MagicLeo21/PodcastTranscripts/EnglishPod/[015]I'm_Sorry_I_Love_You.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Whoa, whoa, what's going on?
+Watch out!

+> B: Hey, watch where you're going!

+> A: Oh, no!
+I'm so sorry!
+Are you all right?

+> B: Oh…I don't know.

+> A: I feel terrible; I really didn't mean to knock you over.
+My tire, just exploded, and I lost control of my bike.
+Really, it was an accident.
+Please accept my apologies.

+> B: Just let me try to stand up.

+> SONG: Why do birds suddenly appear, every time you are near?

+> A: Are you okay?

+> B: Oh, wait a second, you seem really familiar, I think I know you from somewhere.

+> A: Yeah, I think we have met somewhere before.
+That's right!
+We met at Aaron's place last weekend!
+What a coincidence!
+But anyway, I'm glad to see that you're not too badly hurt, and I should probably get going.
+I have a nine o'clock meeting.

+> B: Ouch!
+My ankle!
+I think it's broken!
+You can't just leave me like this!
+Are you calling an ambulance?

+> A: Nope, I'm canceling my appointment so that I can stay here with you.

+> SONG: Do you remember when we met?
+That's the day I knew you were my pet.
+I wanna tell you how much I love you.

 **Erica:** Well, that was much clearer, wasn't it?

 **Marco:** Yes, that was clearer and this brings us to "fluency builder".